Această recenzie poate conține spoilere

 For me, the big problem here with this drama is the script itself.
 Very repetitive.
 I almost think the story is about hostages and the spy who got stuck in the dorm and unable to get out even though there’s so many ways to actually escaped from it.
 To be freakin’ honest, the scene where all the hostages come out from the dorm in finale episodes can be done in episodes 8, but how they took so long just to get out from that dorm?
 How can they think the idea of escaping by fooling Mr. An and bring the soldier to the main door only after 16 episodes?
 This is really mind boggling.
 They should make the second half of the drama for something else, out from the freakin’ dorm but instead they dragged it till the end.
 Disappointing is really the word I could think of.

 However, despite my critiques towards this drama.
-I really appreciate all the hardwork from the cast members to bring this drama to alive and watchable.
+I really appreciate all the hardwork from the cast members to bring this drama to life and watchable.
 Of course, Jung Haein’s performance unquestionably and undeniably good.
 Yoo In Na’s acting is really great, I am so satisfied with her performance.
 Thank God she have a good brain to leave the dorm and for once, think about herself.
 Ms.Pi and Buk-Ok character’s deserved standing ovation.
 I really hate Buk-Ok for what she did, she boiled me with anger everytime.
 Jang Ha-na is the real superwoman in here.
 She really know what to prioritize and I’m glad she did what she did in order to save the students.
 All the veterans actors did their fabulous job in acting, but their characters often too repetitive and overlapping with one another.
 And too bad, there’s no scene showing the proper closure between Youngro and her friends, they just left it hanging there.
 The ending tho quite rushed in my opinion.
 So many things left unrevealed, and without a proper explanation.

 Did I say I would not write a long ass review?
 Argh, forget that one.
 I will just continue abit more —